sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 ## Data retention policy

 The bulk of LSIF data is stored on-disk, and as code intelligence data for a commit ages it becomes less useful.
-Sourcegraph will automatically remove the least recently uploaded data if the amount of disk space falls above a threshold (10 gigabytes by default).
+Sourcegraph will automatically remove the least recently uploaded data if the amount of disk space falls above a threshold.
 This value can be changed via the `DBS_DIR_MAXIMUM_SIZE_BYTES` environment variable.
+The default value of this variable is `10737418240`, which is `1024 * 1024 * 1024 * 10` bytes, or `10` gigabytes.

 ## Warning about uploading too much data